 With each new session that is established between two routers, the metadata from the egress router includes load information to describe that service’s current occupancy.
 This is based strictly on a count of the number of active sessions, but could be extended to use other attributes as metric data (e.g., bandwidth).
 These metrics are collectively referred to as “capacity criteria”.

 By inserting capacity criteria in metadata, the egress router can send real-time information back, in band, to the ingress router.
-This information can (and should) be time sensitive – after a period of time the information, if it is not refreshed by another session assignment (and hence more metadata from the egress router), this information is considered obsolete.
+This information can (and should) be time sensitive – after a period of time the information, if it is not refreshed by another session assignment (and hence more metadata from the egress router), is considered obsolete.
 With frequent exchanges between two specific routers, the ingress router will have nearly perfect load information on the egress router – even if that ingress router is not the only source of traffic to that egress router.

 Metadata Application: High Availability

 At its essence, metadata represents state information that is exchanged between routers.
 In its most primitive use case, an ingress router sends pre-transform packet information to the egress router for it to “reconstitute” the original source and destination addresses and ports of the original inbound packet.
-This is performed with the first packet for every new session entering into a 128T fabric.
+This is performed with the first packet for every new session entering into the SSR fabric.
 This same technique is also employed on non-first packets for existing sessions if a router has determined that its counterpart is no longer reachable (due to network issues or system failure).